 For more information about the instruments CLICK HERE.

-We don't just get wood from trees, we can also make cardboard and paper from wood pulp.
-In this video, composer Rob Jones will show the children how to make their own simple but flexible instrument out of paper.
+Wood is not the only product we get from trees, we can also make cardboard and paper from wood pulp.
+In this video, composer Rob Jones shows the children how to make their own simple but flexible instrument out of paper.
 The instrument makes a wonderful sound that resembles the leaves of a tree rustling in the wind.
 It could be used to create textural sounds, or used rhythmically to create beats.

 There are two opportunities in the video to pause and have a class discussion.Each child will need: